unamohq/Typist/README.md

     <td>onSlide</td>
     <td>function</td>
     <td>null</td>
-    <td class="desc">Callback when the slide changes, returns two arguments `text` (current variation) and `option` (an object of variables that might be of use, like the `slideIndex` or the typist element itself)</td>
+    <td class="desc">Callback when the slide changes, returns two arguments `text` (current textvariation) and `option` (an object of variables that might be of use, like the `slideIndex` or the typist element itself)</td>
   </tr>
 </table>

 ## Requirements
 Typist is **framework-agnostic**.
 No need for jQuery.
-It's written in **CoffeeScript**, and compiled into JavaScript.

 ## Source code
 All efforts have been made to keep the source as clean and readable as possible.

 ## Requirements
-ShadowScroll is released under an MIT License, so do with it what you will.
+Typist is released under an MIT License, so do with it what you will.